 Part time: flexible (the time taken to complete this course will vary depending on the number of units you are enrolled in and your input)

-Evening: selected units are offered in the evening each semester
+Evening: selected units are offered in the evening each semester for part time students

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.